There is little doubt, Heart of Phoenix sees starvation at its most extreme month after month, year after year.

 Those conditions aren’t always visible to the naked eye like a skeletal frame, so they usually seem less harmful, but horses are remarkably fragile and the list of chronic, quality of life conditions that can plague even the most well cared for horse is long.
 When a horse comes to us with perhaps decades of abuse, it is no wonder that even conditions that would have been manageable have becomes too difficult for them to overcome.

 So when you see the starved frames of horses on our page, trust that the weight is never our primary concern when it comes to rehabilitation.
-While starvation is a horrible thing for a horse to face, we never give up on a horse because she is “too thin” to recover.
-We have long since learned if that is our only mountain to climb, WE WILL make it up and over.
+While starvation is a horrible thing for a horse to face, we never give up on a horse because she is simply just “too thin” to recover.
+We have long since learned if that is our only mountain to climb, WE WILL make it up and over almost always.